-I am a Ph.D. student in journalism at the University of Texas at Austin.
-My core interest lies in connecting the dots between psychology, communications and other disciplines to understand why misinformation is believed and what we can do to address the misinformation problem.
-My research interests related to this include media credibility and media trust, news literacy, and social media.
+I am a doctoral candidate in journalism and media at the University of Texas at Austin, planning to defend my dissertation in December 2022.
+My core interest lies in connecting the dots between journalism, communication, and other disciplines to understand why misinformation is believed and what we can do to address the misinformation problem.
+My research interests related to this include news literacy, media credibility and media trust, and social media.

 Before I began my academic career, I spent 15 years as a journalist and consultant, mostly recently writing about the media and science communication.
 I was a frequent contributor to the Columbia Journalism Review and consulted regularly for the American Press Institute.
 Other outlets I’ve contributed to include Poynter.org, Newsweek, and Skeptical Inquirer.